Will be available soon.

 15.4 If the provision of personal data processing services is terminated, and the personal data is deleted or returned to the Data Controller, the DPA may be terminated by written notice by either party.

 16.2 Amendments that do not affect the core data protection obligations, rights of data subjects, or the scope of the processing — including but not limited to administrative, formatting, or clarification changes - shall be deemed non-material.
-Such amendments may enter into force at the end of a notice period of fourteen (14) calendar days’, unless the Data Controller objects in writing before the effective date.
+Such amendments may enter into force at the end of a notice period of thirty (30) calendar days’, unless the Data Controller objects in writing before the effective date.

 16.3 Amendments that materially affect the Data Processor’s obligations, the Data Controller’s rights, or the scope, nature, or purpose of the processing shall be deemed material.
 Such amendments require the Data Controller’s explicit written consent before entering into force.
 If the Data Controller does not consent, the parties shall engage in good faith negotiations to resolve the matter.

-17.1 The parties may contact each other using the contacts/contact points specified in the Agreement.
+17.1 The parties may contact each other using the contacts/contact points specified in the MSA.

 17.2 The parties shall be under obligation continuously to inform each other of changes to contacts/contact points.